abrodze/QuasarModel-DESI/README.md

 # QuasarModel-DESI
-Quasar Models from Brodzeller et al. (2023) and updated HIZ template that accounts for lya mean transmission; files compatable with [redrock](https://github.com/desihub/redrock)
+Quasar Models from Brodzeller et al. (2023) and updated HIZ template that accounts for lya mean transmission.
+Files are compatable with [redrock](https://github.com/desihub/redrock).
+LOZ/HIZ_init will run in redrock main branch, but HIZ (lya optical depth upgraded model) requires customized redrock tag.
+See **TODO: ADD LINK** for more details.
+Contact abrodze@gmail.com for questions about this repository.

 # Files